ripe-tech/ripe-sdk/README.md

 The public SDK for usage of [ripe-core](https://github.com/ripe-tech/ripe-core).

 ## Getting started
-As a starting point, you need to provide the base `url` as well as the `brand` and `model` of your customizable product.
-You may also give other options as shown below.
+As a starting point, you need to provide the base `url` of the server where the product is configured, as well as the `brand` and `model` of your customizable product.
+You may also pass an `options` map to override parameters like `currency` and `country`, which are 'EUR' and 'US' respectively by default.

 ```javascript
 var ripe = new Ripe(url, brand, model, variant, parts, {